PACE-challenge/pacechallenge.org/2025/index.md

 **What are the specs of the machine the final evaluation is done?
 Are parallel, multi-threaded algorithms allowed?**<br>
 For each solver, we provide 16 GB of memory and a single thread, as we believe that the focus of the competition is novel algorithm engineering instead of parallel programming.
 We encourage all teams to configure their software to be single-threaded to obtain results as representative as possible.<br>

+**How many submissions per team are allowed?**<br>
+We allow three submission per team.
+However, we allow exceptions for big students groups.
+For example, for a student group of 10 people divided into 2 (more or less independent) subgroups of 5 students each, we allow both subgroups to submit three solvers each.
+However, the ranking will be per team, not per solver.
+If you are unsure, feel free to contact us.<br>

 **Are the private instances similar to the public instances?**<br>
 Yes.
 The private instances have similar structural properties and sizes as the public instances.<br>